Into Kosovo, from North Macedonia, on my group tour of Old Yugoslavia.

 A Very Brief History of Kosovo

-Back into Kosovo from North Macedonia.
-Kosovo unilaterally declared its independence from Serbia on 17 February 2008.
-Kosovo is still disputed territory and is only partially recognised as a sovereign state (by 98 member states of the United Nations), mainly because Serbia still objects.
-Serbia believes that much of Kosovo is historically and importantly linked to Serbia.
-It’s also strategically important as a South European link.
+- Kosovo is another name associated unequivocally with conflict and suffering in my head.
+Kosovo unilaterally declared its independence from Serbia in 2008, one of the youngest nations in the world, but is still disputed territory and is only partially recognised as a sovereign state (by 100 member states of the United Nations).
+This is mainly because Serbia still objects.
+Serbia believes that much of Kosovo is historically, and importantly, linked to Serbia.
+It’s also strategically important, as a South European link.
 There are ongoing tensions between Kosovo's Albanian and Serb populations.

-Most of the centre of this landlocked country is dominated by the vast plains and fields, whilst the borders are mainly mountainous.
+- Most of the centre of this landlocked country is dominated by vast plains and fields, and economically important vineyards, whilst the borders are mainly mountainous.

 This is a very culturally diverse town, with mosques sitting next to Orthodox churches and monasteries.
+Though Albanian flags proliferate - it's clear where most loyalties lie.
 It's an interesting wander through the old town and alongside the water.
 There are stalls piled high, and modern shops blending with small craft boutiques, delis, barbecues, bakeries and sweet shops.
-The old domed hammam has been closed and is covered in scaffolding
+The old domed hammam has been closed, and is covered in scaffolding